Parents of children with autism

 After attending the HOPE course parents feel:

-When parents attend this programme, they take a more active role in managing their health which results in fewer consultations with healthcare professionals and more efficient and effective use of healthcare resources.
+When parents attend this programme, they take a more active role in managing their health which can result in fewer consultations with healthcare professionals and more efficient and effective use of healthcare resources.